squid-cache/squid-cache.github.io/docs/ConfigExamples/TorrentFiltering.md

 ## Outline

-Torrent filtering is a diffucult problem. which can't be solved easily.
+Torrent filtering is a difficult problem. which can't be solved easily.
 To difficult this for users you can first deny download .torrent files.

 ## Usage